 Editing your videos can make a massive difference in the number of views, comments, likes, etc. It’s not just about how well it looks or what kind of content is shown, but rather a holistic view of how your video is structured.

 Editing can structure your storyline, make your message clear.
 It can deliver a powerful impact with animation and music elements.
-This uses transitions, titles, and graphics that complement each other with the same style for a cohesive message.
+This uses transitions, titles, and video graphics that complement each other with the same style for a cohesive message.

 The first step to editing YouTube Videos is to ensure that there’s a clear message.